FreddieSamy/AlexQkit/client/src/read_me_i_will_help.txt

 cloneSubCircuitCustoGate   (call the server)   |  add custom gate create boolean function    (call the server)   |  boolean function sendQasm                   (call the server)   |  Qasm

+2 features if applied will boost the performance
+-> make the gate is a component
+-> make list of every wire list of names not list of objects {name:'gateName'}